monali-g-eq/ecommerce-app/README.md

   - suggestion related you might also like

 # Shopping Cart
+- Displays the how much products added to the cart.
 - Shows all items added by the user.
 - On item click → navigate to Product Details Page
 - Allows increasing or decreasing the quantity of each item.